Radiative hydrodynamic simulations of FIP fractionation in solar flares: Discussion

 6pt

-\ack{All of the simulations used to produce the figures in this paper are available via Zenodo, \href{https://doi.org/10.5281/zenodo.17220863}{https://doi.org/10.5281/zenodo.17220863}.
-We thank the Royal Society for its support throughout the organization of the Theo Murphy meeting and production of this special issue.}
+\ack{All of the simulations used to produce the figures in this paper are available via Zenodo, \href{https://doi.org/10.5281/zenodo.17784826}{https://doi.org/10.5281/zenodo.17784826}.
+We thank the Royal Society for its support throughout the organization of the Theo Murphy meeting and production of this special issue.
+JML was supported by basic Research Funds of the Office of Naval Research.
+We thank the referees for helpful insights that clarified and improved the text.}

 2pc